Our Board Members

 Denisse is a graduate of Cardinal Stritch University with her Bachelors of Science in Nursing.
 Denisse worked in the Medical Respiratory ICU as an RN where she grew in her career ladder.
 She decided to pursue her passion for public health and works as a PHN for the city of Milwaukee.
 Her duties include working in the vulnerable population in pre-natal care for expecting mothers who are facing difficulties.
 Denisse’s goal is to get her Master’s and grow in the nursing field to help others.

 Anjelica Sanchez BSN, RN-BC

 Anjelica's nursing career started as a nursing assistant in the long term care setting, followed by a transition to the acute hospital setting.
 She obtained her ADN in 2010 from Bryant and Stratton, and went on to obtain her Bachelor's completion from Cardinal Stritch in 2015.
 She joined Aurora Surgery Center as a Registered Nurse with a recent promotion to Team Lead, Supervisor.
 Anjelica views all her experiences in healthcare as opportunities for learning and service.

 Talia Acosta BSN, RN (Membership & Engagement)

-Talia obtained her BSN degree from the University of Wisconsin, Milwaukee.
+Talia obtained her BSN degree is from the University of Wisconsin, Milwaukee.
 Talia was a non-traditional nursing student, beginning her professional career as a certified veterinary technician and as a paraprofessional for the First Nations Studies Program, managed through Milwaukee Public Schools.
 Talia pursued a second career in nursing inspired by the mental health concerns she witnessed within the veterinary profession and among MPS families and students.
-She started working at St. Luke's Medical Center and has recently accepted a new position at a local psychiatric hospital.
+She currently practices nursing at a local psychiatric hospital.